-Name or corporate name of significant shareholder represented or proposing appointment Profile Enel, S.p.A.
-Born in Rome (Italy), in 1955.
-Degree in Nuclear Engineering from the Polytechnic of Milan.
-Chief Executive Officer and General Manager of Enel, S.p.A., Chairman of Enel Iberia, S.R.L., Vice Chairman of ENDESA, S.A, Chairman of Eurelectric, Member of the Board of Directors of the United Nations Global Compact, Member of the Advisory Board of the United Nations' "Sustainable Energy 4 All" initiative, Member of the Executive Board of Fullbright, Member of the Advisory Board of the Polytechnic of Milan, Vice Chairman of the Italy-Japan Foundation.
+Profile Name or corporate name of significant shareholder represented or proposing appointment Name or corporate name of director nel, S.p.A., Chairman man of Eurelectric, obal Compact, tainable Energy 4 All" nber of the Advisory Born in Rome (Italy), in 1955.
+Degree in Nuclear Engineering from of Milan.
+Chief Executive Officer and General Manager of Enel, S of Enel Iberia, S.R.L., Vice Chairman of ENDESA, S.A, Chairman of Member of the Board of Directors of the United Nations Global C Member of the Advisory Board of the United Nations' "Sustainab initiative, Member of the Executive Board of Fullbright, Member of Board of the Polytechnic of Milan, Vice Chairman of the Italy-Japa Enel, S.p.A.
+Francesco Starace Born in Pavia (Italy) in 1965.
+He holds a degree in Economics f University of La Sapienza, Rome (graduated with honours).
+Ge Administration, Finance and Control at Enel.
 Enel, S.p.A.
-Born in Pavia (Italy) in 1965.
-He holds a degree in Economics from the University of La Sapienza, Rome (graduated with honours).
-General Manager, Administration, Finance and Control at Enel.
+Alberto de Paoli Born in Milan in 1952.
+Holds a degree in Law from the State U of Milan.
+Chairwoman of Enel S.p.A., Director of Anima Holdin and Amplifon.
 Enel, S.p.A.
-Born in Milan in 1952.
-Holds a degree in Law from the State University of Milan.
-Chairwoman of Enel S.p.A., Director of Anima Holding, Ferrari and Amplifon.
+Maria Patrizia Grieco A Business and en Power, Head of Born in Naples, Italy, in 1970.
+Degree in Mechanical Engineerir the Federico II University of Naples (1996).
+Executive MBA Bu Economics, SDA Bocconi, Milan (2004).
+CEO of Enel Green Pc the Global Thermal Generation Division and Head of Africa, Asi in the Enel Group.
 Enel, S.p.A.
-Born in Naples, Italy, in 1970.
-Degree in Mechanical Engineering from the Federico II University of Naples (1996).
-Executive MBA Business and Economics, SDA Bocconi, Milan (2004).
-CEO of Enel Green Power, Head of the Global Thermal Generation Division and Head of Africa, Asia and Oceania in the Enel Group. - of significant shareholder represented or proposing appointment Enel, S.p.A.
-Enel, S.p.A.
-Enel, S.p.A.
+Antonio Cammisecra A en the Federico II University of Naples (1996).
+Executive MBA Economics, SDA Bocconi, Milan (2004).
+CEO of Enel Green the Global Thermal Generation Division and Head of Africa, · · · Total number of proprietary